 The street dogs of Lebanon need our help.
-Decades of intrinsic beliefs in the utter inferiority of dogs has led to a culture of cruelty, neglect and often deeply-shocking violence.
+Decades of miseducation has led to a culture of cruelty, neglect and often deeply-shocking violence.
 The levels of abuse in Lebanon are some of the worst we’ve ever witnessed: dogs tied up and used as target practice; puppies thrown from rooftops and balconies; life-threatening wounds inflicted for ‘sport’ or malicious curiosity.

 The situation is clear: we need to open our eyes, to wake up to the atrocities taking place, and fight back against the cruelty.
 Please help us on our mission to end this systematic suffering

 Last year, Wild at Heart Foundation began their work in Lebanon by rescuing Maggie and Solo from atrocious conditions.
 Despite the horrific injuries these dogs had suffered, they have gone on to become the most loving, loyal and inspiring pets here in the UK.
 They demonstrate resilience and forgiveness in their every day, and they prove that all dogs - no matter how unfortunate their start in life may be, no matter how “damaged” they may appear - are capable of boundless love.
 Both suffered gunshot wounds to the face and as a result, are now either fully or partially blind.
 But they teach us that, in spite of everything, love is blind.

-So when our partner on the ground reached out about a further six dogs in urgent need of rescuing, we were proud and truly inspired to return and continue our rescue work.
+When our partner on the ground reached out about a further six dogs in urgent need of rescuing early this year, we were proud and truly inspired to return and continue our rescue work.
 We dubbed them the Super Six - six gorgeous souls who had each suffered horrendous cruelty at the hands of humans, but continued to prove that love is blind, that a dog’s forgiveness knows no bounds.